CommonRoad/commonroad-autoware-interface/README.md

 ## Setup
-* Follow the [overall software installation and launch procedure](https://wiki.tum.de/display/edgar/Rocker+Workflow) of TUM-Launch:
+* Follow the [overall software installation and launch procedure](https://wiki.tum.de/display/edgar/Rocker+Workflow) (Rocker Workflow) of TUM-Launch:
 **Important**: In the installation instructions, you have the option to build the docker image yourself or to pull it from the CI pipeline.
 It you decide for the latter option, change the url to: `gitlab.lrz.de:5005/cps/dfg-car:latest`!
 This docker image also includes the cr2autoware dependencies.
-* Make sure that the used autoware, autoware.universe and tum.launch repositories are checked out on the cr2autoware feature branch
+* Make sure that the used autoware, autoware.universe and tum.launch repositories are checked out on the correct feature branches (see table below)
-* Initialize and update the git submodules
+* Initialize and update the submodules via `git submodule update --init`

-### Repositories and Dependencies
+## Repositories and Dependencies
 The current version requires the following repositories as dependencies.
 Further dependencies are included as pip packages (`requirements.txt`).

 | Tools | Versions|